-Documents relating to pupils on the SEND register will be stored with their Pupil File in fireproof cabinets in SENDCo's room.
+Documents relating to pupils with SEND will be stored with their Pupil File in fireproof cabinets in the school.
 These cabinets should be locked overnight.
 SEND records will be passed on to a child's next setting when he or she leaves Carrington Junior School.
 The school has a Data Protection Policy, which complies with the Data Protection Act, and this applies to all written pupil records.